 Photography is a wonderful way to connect kids to nature.
 It also helps build STEM and life skills.
 Are you looking for an age-appropriate camera?
 Click on the buttons below for more info.

 Why Photography for Kids?
-See this article for details
+See this article for details on how photography teaches valuable life skills.

-See the article for Snow Camping
+See the article on Snow Camping

 The Lil Sis